jantorep/ws2016lab/Scenarios/StorageMigrationService/Readme.md

 ````PowerShell
 Get-VM | Where-Object {$_.State –EQ 'Off'} | Start-VM
 ````
+Logon to the 2008R2 server to enable the winrm bit's for PS remoting.

-After this copy in the files Scenario.ps1, installchrome.ps1 and iisstart.htm to c:\scripts on ws2019Migration-DC
+After this copy in the files Scenario.ps1, installchrome.ps1 and iisstart.htm to D:\scripts on ws2019Migration-DC
-Copy also in the latest Windows Admin Center file to c:\scripts on the domain controller
+Copy also in the latest Windows Admin Center file to D:\scripts on the domain controller

 Continue with [Scenario.ps1](/Scenarios/StorageMigrationService/scenario.ps1) script while reading comments.